WeTechHK/Universal-BCOS-DOC/source/develop/erc-20/index.md

 ## Body {#body}

-The ERC-20 (Ethereum Request for Comments 20), proposed by Fabian Vogelsteller in November 2015, is a Token Standard that implements an API for tokens within Smart Contracts.
+The ERC-20 (Universal BCOS Request for Comments 20), proposed by Fabian Vogelsteller in November 2015, is a Token Standard that implements an API for tokens within Smart Contracts.

 Example functionalities ERC-20 provides: